-Basically, these types of attacks overwhelm a system to the point that it crashes and becomes vulnerable to other types of more targeted attacks.
+Basically, Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks overwhelm a system to the point that it crashes.
+It then becomes vulnerable to other types of more targeted attacks.

 Bottom line, Man-in-the-middle (MITM) attacks is basically spying.
 It refers to breaches in cybersecurity that make it possible for an attacker to eavesdrop on the data sent back and forth between two people, networks, or computers.